Where to Walk and Not Walk the Great Wall of China

 Tower 6

-As we approached Tower 6 we were just in time to hear the start of a song “Happy Anniversary” being sung to the same tune as Happy Birthday.
+As we approached Tower 6, we were just in time to hear the start of the song “Happy Anniversary,” sung to the same tune as “Happy Birthday.”

+Of course, we sang to wish the couple a Happy Anniversary.
 An Indian couple celebrating 23 years of marriage with their family wanted to celebrate the occasion of the Great Wall of China.

-How awesome are people’s bucket list dreams?
+How fantastic are people’s bucket list dreams?

 A couple with a cake on a large wall